Diversity and Inclusion

 Every other month, the BNHRA DEIB Committee highlights an HR or business leader from the Buffalo Niagara region whose organization is doing the work of building inclusive and equitable workplaces.

-May 2026 Spotlight
+July/August 2026 Spotlight

 1. How long have you been with your organization, and what originally drew you to join the team?